-We’re proud to say that we’re home to some of the very best teachers in their disciplines.
+We're proud to be home to some of the finest teachers in their disciplines.

-At Second Side, we create an environment where teachers can share their passion and craft with those eager to learn—and where students can grow beyond what they ever thought possible.
+At Second Side, we create a space where teachers share their passion and students grow beyond what they ever imagined.
+We believe happy teachers make for better classes—and better classes make for happy students.

 AALAP